Tag: Tellwell

 Fitzgerald’s life rather parallels that of Ernest Hemingway, another American who went to Paris after WWI.
 Both men with accompanying women and alcohol issues liked to travel around while they wrote, often spending long periods in The Riviera.
 Hemingway also frequented Spain and was fond of bull fights and hunting.
 I find his books rather shocking in their depiction of cruelty to animals especially bulls.
 Neither does he write with the beautiful flowing prose of Fitzgerald but instead in a blunt, terse way.
 Possibly a man’s writer.
 He too stole all the best book titles.
 The Sun Also Rises, To Have and Have not, For Whom the Bell Tolls and Farewell to Arms.
 They sound wonderful but sadly though they sound inviting, his writing is not for me.
 But it is interesting to see the different styles of these writers of The Jazz Age.

 Joni Scott is an Australian author with two published novels: Whispers through Time and The Last Hotel.
-Joni also co-hosts a women’s blog; https://whisperingencouragement.com/ and has her own website; https://joniscottauthor.com.
+Joni writes a weekly blog on her website; https://joniscottauthor.com.

 Australian readers check out and support Author Academy Bookstore;